-China not only matters as the world's largest EV market but is also as the globally largest battery producer with 59% in 2018 to 73% by 2021.301 It would create new critical dependencies of the European carmakers on China for years if not decades to come due to the unwillingness to create an own battery production in Europe.302 In addition, as metal prices for years have been determined by China's industrial demand, their developed world stocks have become most dependent on China.
+China not only matters as the world's largest EV market but is also as the globally largest battery producer with 59% in 2018 to 73% by 2021.301 It would create new critical dependencies of the European carmakers on China for years if not decades to come due to the unwillingness to create an own battery production in Europe.302 In addition, as metal prices for years have been determined by China's industrial demand, the world stocks of industrial metals have become very dependent on China's future of industrial and technological developments as well as raw material demand.
 As these prices have currently recovered, the rising Western and global dependence on the development of China's EV and battery market is added by their equally rising dependence on REEs and other CRMs under Chinese control.
 While it is the world's largest lithium consumer, for instance, China is also the fourth-largest lithium producer as well as the worldwide largest producer of refined cobalt and up to 82% of the global graphite production - two other raw materials for car batteries.